-To support Expected Learning Outcomes and Unit 4: The Ocean Environment:
+To support Expected Learning Outcomes:

-- In addition to traditional instruction, each CASE STUDY will require students to gather data from several marine databases (NOAA, USGS, NASA), relevant journal articles and white papers.
-Through class discussions students will learn to interpret the collected data as they pertain to the specific process(es) or problem(s) presented and will be guided to assess the implications of the data being used. - For each CASE STUDY a series of analytical questions (4-6) will be formulated, designed to highlight different perspectives or points of view that may be derived from the data.
-Students then will be required to provide a substantial answer to each question evaluating these perspectives. - For each CASE STUDY students will be required to construct a 'position paper' about any potential controversy surrounding the topic(s), and to show exactly (in the assigned chapters and journal articles, lectures, data) what supports their arguments.
-Guidelines for the position paper will be distributed separately.
+- In addition to traditional instruction, each CASE STUDY will require students to gather data from at least one marine database (NOAA, USGS, NASA), relevant journal articles and white papers.
+Through class discussions students will learn to interpret the collected data as they pertain to the specific process(es) or problem(s) presented and will be guided to assess the quality of the data being used. - For each CASE STUDY a series of analytical questions will be formulated, designed to highlight different perspectives or points of view that may be derived from the data.
+Students then will be required to provide a substantial answer to each question evaluating these perspectives.